Hernezio/Hernezio/README.md

 - 👋 Hi, I'm Camilo Sánchez
 - 👀 I'm interested in programming
 - 🌱 I am currently in continuous learning of tools for full-stack development.
-- 💞️ I am looking to collaborate on Frontend
+- 💞️ I am looking to learn how to work with smart contracts.
 - 📫 How to contact me sancheztabares@live.com

 <!---